-Customizing your survey is an absolutely essential part of getting your customer feedback.
+Customizing your email within the Survey Template page is an absolutely essential part of getting your customer feedback.
 Customizing allows you to make sure the look, feel, and wording of your survey are consistent with your company and your brand.

-There are a few different options for setting up your customized survey - you can do this at any time by clicking on the Hammer & Pencil on the left navigation bar.
+There are a few different options for setting up your customized email - you can do this at any time by clicking on the Hammer & Pencil on the left navigation bar.

 By default this will have your business name in there, but we recommend having the name of a real person.
 It's often a good idea to make this your CEO; people tend to feel great getting an email from the top dog at the company.
 We also suggest removing the company name from the "From Name;" it tends to make it look more automated, which can land it in more trash cans and spam folders.

 The subject line is a key part of the email—it's one of the first things people see when they receive your email, and often this will determine how likely they are to open the message.

 We have found the best subject lines include the person's name, and a very simple message.
 We'd recommend you avoid the word "survey," and any mention of time ("Just a minute," etc.) as these tend to decrease response rates

 It's best to keep this really simple too.
 Having too much text in the body of the email can turn people off, and we find sticking to the standard NPS question tends to get much better response rates.